corelight/zeek2es/Readme.md

 python zeek2es.py conn.log.gz -a "lambda x: 'id.orig_h' in x and ipaddress.ip_address(x['id.orig_h']) in ipaddress.ip_network('192.0.0.0/8')"
 ```

+For power users, the `-f` option will allow you to define a full function (instead of Python's lambda functions) so you can write functions that
+span multiple lines.

 ## Command Line Examples: <a name="commandlineexamples" />

 ```